tage64/llm-mushroom-chatbot/report.md

 ## Assessment

 The model is not very capable of classifying mushrooms.
 It does misclassify most pictures of mushrooms.
-The reason for this is not very clear, but a further improvement might be to write a more advanced prompt which asks the chat bot to motivate what parts of the picture contribute to the type of mushroom.
+The reason for this is probably that the chatbot is trained on human tasks and not on foraging.

 In particular, the picture of a deadly webcap is assessed as a red-cracked bolete.
 The chat bot thinks that it is edible and tasty while the actual mushroom on the picture is extremly poisonous.

-## Inconsistent Predictions
+## Inconsistent Predictions (Q2)

 By setting the temperature to 0.0 the response **should** be deterministic with respect to the input prompt.
-However, if the query is processed on a central server which processes multiple queries in parallel, the padding might be different from time to time causing differing responses.
+However the history still affects the output, so an answer to the same question might still differ between conversations.
+Also, setting the `top_k` parameter to a low value might improve the reproducability.

 ## Talk about Another Topic